cloudware-ou/active-directory-manager/README.md

 This pipeline ensures that the application is tested and built in a repeatable and automated manner, reducing the potential for errors during manual setup.

+### License

+Active Directory Manager is licensed under the terms and conditions of the GNU Affero General Public License, Version 3.0.

+If you would like to use Active Directory Manager in a proprietary software project, then it is possible to enter into a licensing agreement which makes Active Directory Manager available under the terms and conditions of the BSD 3-Clause License instead.